 6. Plant the seeds and seedlings

 New beds are better prepared in the off season so the soil has time to settle and micro-organisms and worms move in and make the garden even better.
-But it is okay to plant right away too.
-To plant we put the wood chips aside and planted the seeds and covered them with some compost.
-Once the plants were up and growing we put the wood chips back on the plants.
-The picture is from June 12, some of the plants were planted as seedlings, others were sown.
-Everything grows nicely, promising a great harvest.
+But it is okay to plant right away, too.
+To plant we put the wood chips aside and plant the seeds into the soil.

 7. Harvest and enjoy an abundance of homegrown food

-What about you, do you still mow your lawn or grow an abundance of homegrown food?
+What about you, do you still mow your lawn or do you grow an abundance of homegrown food?
+You will find lots of information and how to’s under Growing food.
+See you there.